Sehrish-Saddique/movieapp/README.md

 ## Credits

 - This project is based on the tutorial series by [Sunil Kumar](https://www.youtube.com/watch?v=PCBUcSoiEu4&list=PPSV).
-- The movie and TV show data is provided by the [TMDB API](https://www.themoviedb.org/documentation/api).

 ## License

 This project is licensed under the [MIT License].